CameronASHiggins/SpartaTraining/Spring/README.md

 In Spring the objects that form the backbone of your application and that are managed by the Spring IoC container are called "beans".
 A bean is an object that is instantiated, assembled and managed by a Spring IoC container.

+A bean is just a Java class that conforms to a set of predefined standard.

+A bean must satisfy **6** features
+- **Introspections**
+  - Introspection is a process of analysing a Bean to determine its capabilities.
+This is an essential feature of the Java Beans specification because it allows another application, such as a design tool, to obtain information about a component.
+- **Properties**
+  - A property is a subset of a Bean's state.
+The values assigned to the properties determine the behaviour and appearance of that component.
+They are set through a setter method and can be obtained by a getter method.
+- **Customisation**
+  - A customizer can provide a step-by-step guide that the process must follow to use the component in a specific context.
+- **Events**
+  - Beans may interact with the EventObject EventListener model.
+- **Persistence**
+  - Persistence is the ability to save the current state of a Bean, including the values of a Bean's properties and instance variables, to nonvolatile storage and to retrieve them at a later time.
+- **Methods**
+  - A Bean should use accessor methods to encapsulate the properties.
+A Bean can provide other methods for business logic not related to the access to the properties.

 They are called beans because Java is named after coffee and coffee is made from beans.

 ## Spring Core Technologies